Discord-Oxygen/Discord-Console-hacks/README.md

 <details>
 <summary>Expand</summary>

-This will trick your client into thinking that you are a staff member of Discord (by modifiying certain flags) and will also allow you to access experiments, developer options and more.
+This will trick your client into thinking that you are a staff member of Discord (by modifiying certain flags) and will also allow you to access the experiments tab, developer options, and more.
 (In these menus you can get unreleased Discord updates, emulate a different client, generate build overrides and more.)

 ```js
 let wpRequire;